alexjuda/sickdt/README.rst

 sickdt
 ======

-Opinionated wrapper over the Python stdlib's ``datetime`` module.
-Avoids common gotchas with dates.
+Opinionated wrapper over the built-in ``datetime`` module.
+Exposes a subset of *just the right* functionality to avoid common gotchas with dates in Python.

     Yo, these datetimes are sick!